Palestine (West Bank/Gaza)

 Only 4% of the water coming from Gaza’s sole aquifer is safe to drink, and the aquifer is on the brink of irreparable damage due to over extraction.
 The amount of water needed for domestic and agricultural use is approximately four times as much as the natural recharge rate from rainfall runoff.
 As the water levels in the aquifer drop below sea level, salty seawater seeps in contaminating the water.
 The water quality is also impacted by untreated wastewater and improperly designed solid waste dumping sites.
 As a result, only 10% of Gaza’s 2 million people have access to clean water, creating a severe public health hazard.

-Magnifying the water and sanitation issue is the fact that on average there is only 12 hours of electricity a day in the Gaza Strip, disrupting nearly every aspect of life, especially the delivery of these essential services.
+Magnifying the water and sanitation issue is the fact that on average there is only 8-10 hours of electricity a day in the Gaza Strip, with some only receiving 6 hours of electricity, disrupting nearly every aspect of life, especially the delivery of these essential services.
 Power and fuel shortages limit water treatment facilities’ ability to desalinate the water, further reducing Gazans’ limited access to clean water.

 In Palestine, the population is young and among the most highly educated in the Middle East, yet unemployment remains staggeringly high, especially in Gaza where restrictions on movement and goods are even more severe.